Old Abe State Trail: County Highway O to Eau Claire

 The trail runs alongside busy four lane highways in much of Lake Hallie and Eau Claire.

-In Chippewa Falls, the Old Abe State Trail passes by a Dairy Queen on Park Avenue before slowly ascending in elevation.
-It then passes through the village of Lake Hallie.
+Returning to the Old Abe State Trail, the route travels under Wisconsin State Highway 124 and turns southwest next to Park Avenue.
+It passes by a Dairy Queen before slowly ascending in elevation.
+A mile past the DQ, the trail enters Lake Hallie.
 Throughout the village, the trail parallels Wisconsin State Highway 124 and then Joles Road.
+It also travels adjacent to an active railway line.
 A descent in elevation is noticeable for the rest of the ride.

 Spur trails lead to different destinations throughout the city of Eau Claire.

-The trail eventually turns west away from the busy highway.
-The view becomes more scenic as the trail further descends in elevation and travels along the high forested banks of the Eau Claire River.
+The trail eventually turns west away from Business Highway 53.
+The view becomes more scenic as the path descends in elevation and travels along the high forested banks of the Eau Claire River.
 In this section, spur trails lead off to different parts of the city.
 The Old Abe State Trail continues between the Eau Claire River and Galloway Street.
-Banbury Place, on the other side of Galloway Street, then comes in sight.
+Banbury Place, on the other side of Galloway Street, comes in sight.
 This large factory complex is now a multi-use facility with apartments, storage space, and businesses.

 It is 16.3 miles from the trailhead at County Highway O to Phoenix Park in downtown Eau Claire.
 At Phoenix Park, the Old Abe State Trail becomes the Chippewa River State Trail.
 The park is also where the Chippewa and Eau Claire Rivers converge.
 This picturesque park offers a walking labyrinth, amphitheater, seasonal Saturday farm market, restrooms, and street parking.
 The park is accessed from Riverfront Terrace.